EmilyMeuer/messageTemplate/README.md

 # messageTemplate

-A customizable message template provider
+A customizable message template provider created in AngularJS